abergs/ideasofanders/_posts/2020-01-09-performance-counters-and-azure-appservices.md

 published: true
 ---

 I've recently had the unfortunate task to diagnose and monitor memory and GC related events for our asp.net api running on .net 4.7.2 in Azure App Services (Azure Web app).
-Information and examples on how to do is hard to come by and perhaps not relevant due to the difference in azure appservices environement, so I thought I'd summarize my experience in 2019. *Note: I'm not sure if this post applies to .net core.*
+Information and examples on how to do this is hard to come by and perhaps not relevant due to the difference in azure appservices environement, so I thought I'd summarize my experience in Jan 2020. *Note: I'm not sure if this post applies to .net core.*

 ## What Performance Counters are interesting?